eclipse-ankaios/ankaios/common/doc/swdesign/README.md

 The AgentMap provides the following functionalities:
 * inserting an agent name with default attributes
 * removing an agent name and its associated attributes
+* storing the agent attributes
+* updating an agent's node resource availability

 Comment:
 The AgentMap is actually the object exposed to the external interfaces, but provides some additional functionality.